 Is the Council Liable for My Injury?

-As with all claims against the council for personal injury, to sue the council for pothole injury you need to prove liability.
+As with all claims against the council for personal injury, you need to prove liability to sue the council for pothole injury.
 The council is required to maintain all public footpaths, pathways and roads to a safe standard, as defined in Section 58 of the Highways Act, 1980.
 If you have tripped on or fallen down a pothole due to the council not doing their job properly, you will be able to make a claim.

 Pothole Accidents and Injuries on Private Property